-In Q4, a negative report was issued by Hunterbrook Media, a firm with a link to a "short selling" hedge fund.
+In Q4, a negative report was issued by Hunterbrook Media.
 The report alleges a pattern of severe environmental and safety violations at a Viscofan plant in Illinois, USA and suggests that high rates of cancer in the area are linked to the plant.
 The company rejected Hunterbrook's claims and highlight the plant's safety record and investments made upgrading the plant in recent years.
-While we are suspicious of Hunterbrook's motivations (short sellers are incentivised to invent or exaggerate negative news), there is a risk the story takes hold and class action suits emerge.
+While we are suspicious of Hunterbrook's motivations, there is a risk the story takes hold and class action suits emerge.
 It could take Viscofan a long time to clear its name, which may weigh on the stock for years.
 We deemed this an unfavourable risk-reward equation and exited the stock.